-If you are wondering whether graduate school in Economics or a related field such as Finance is right for you, we encourage you to reach out to Professor John Riley for advice and to do so as soon as possible in your undergraduate career.
+If you are wondering whether graduate school in Economics or a related field such as Finance is right for you, we encourage you to reach out to Professor Felipe Goncalves for advice, and to do so early in your undergraduate career.
 Preparation for graduate school takes time.
-Professor Riley can help you make the right decisions when selecting courses and majors as well as with choosing the right graduate programs.
-He can be reached at email@example.com.
+Professor Goncalves can help you make the right decisions when selecting courses and majors as well as with choosing the right graduate programs.

 In general, students who are pursuing an undergraduate Economics degree should be sure to supplement their economics course work with additional math preparation beyond that required for a B.A. in Economics.
 An undergraduate degree in Mathematical/Economics or Mathematics would also be useful preparation for graduate work in Economics.